nicklafferty/craftycody/content/crafts/diy-tiny-planter-box.md

 When the sides were dry, I hammered in 2 nails per corner.
 I like the look, but feel free to skip this step if you feel the glue is enough.
 I figure it makes it more secure and the nails look good in the wood.

 Next, I drilled a hole through the bottom and glued it in place.

+Do any extra sanding to make it ACAP (as cute as possible) then stain or paint if you'd like.
+I like the natural color of this wood so I left it.

+The last step is to seal with a water sealer because this thing is about to constantly be wet.
+You could also use it as a decorative pot that a planter goes into if you don't want to drill a hole through the bottom.